 Wondering how I spent my last day in China?
 On my way home, I took a layover in Hong Kong and pampered myself at the Ritz Carlton 116th-floor spa – feeling perfectly recharged for going home.

 Enjoy being an expat returning home – explore your own country

 Written by Daisy from Beyond My Border.

 I’ve been backpacking on and off for the past four years.
-For me, the hardest thing about traveling is not the planning, the budgeting, or the pre-journey jitters.
-It is rather when I have to settle back home.
+For me, the hardest thing about travelling is not the planning, the budgeting, or the pre-journey jitters.
+It is rather the moment I have to settle back home.